Getting beyond the home inspection is sort of like advancing to the next level in a video game.

-Once the buyer has made, and you’ve accepted, the offer, your home will get the once-over from the buyer’s home inspector.
+Once you've accepted a buyer's offer, your home will get a once-over from the buyer’s home inspector.
 The inspection is usually a contingency of the offer, meaning the buyer can back out based on serious problems discovered.
 The lender also expects an inspection to make sure it’s making a good investment.
 Makes sense, right?

 During the home inspection, an inspector will examine the property for flaws.
-Based on the inspector’s report the buyer will then give you a list of repair requests.
+Based on their report, the buyer will give you a list of repair requests.

 Your agent will work with you to negotiate those requests.
 Don’t want to be responsible for a repair?
 (Maybe it’s best if the buyer has the fix made by their own contractor anyway.)
 Your agent may be able to negotiate a price credit with the buyer instead.

 By the way, inspections aren’t necessarily a big, scary deal.
 Your agent will help advise you about repairs you need to make before the inspection.
-In fact, she may have made those recommendations to you even before you put the home on the market.
+In fact, they may have recommended them to you even before you put the home on the market.
 And if you’ve been maintaining your home all along (and you have, right?), your punch list may be minimal.

 What a Home Inspection Covers Depends on the Home

-Every home is different, so which items are checked during your property’s inspection may vary.
+Every home is different, so the items checked during your property’s inspection may vary.
 But home inspectors typically look at the following areas during a basic inspection: